Table of contents

 Ask any Registered Behavior Technician (RBT) that has worked in the field for a good amount of time what the biggest challenge regarding ABA Therapy is, and it won’t take long before one of them answers “getting parents on board with ABA”.

 Why is this?
-Why would a parent go through the task of getting their child (or children) diagnosed, research ABA agencies, apply and process with an ABA agency and commit to 20-40 hours a week of at-home therapy, only to become oppositional to the specific remedy that they sought after so ferociously?
+Why would a parent go through the task of getting their child (or children) diagnosed, researching ABA agencies, applying and processing with an ABA agency, and committing to 20-40 hours a week of at-home therapy, only to become oppositional to the specific remedy that they sought after so ferociously?